-With Christmas festivities just around the corner for most of us it’s a time of frenzied shopping whether it’s for turkey and sprouts or gifts for grandparents.
+With Christmas festivities just around the corner for most of us it’s a time of frenzied shopping whether it’s for turkey and sprouts or gifts for family and friends.
 But there a few simple things we can do to limit some of our unnecessary waste at this time of year.
 How many can you try?

-1. Make or buy an advent calendar which can be filled each year with your own treats and reused.
+1. Make or buy an advent calendar – This can be reused each year and filled with your own treats.

-2. Look out for gift sets with less packaging, or buy separately and display in a useable container – how about a plant pot?
+2. Less packaging – An easy way to reduce your waste this year is to look out for gift sets with less packaging, or buy separately and display in a useable container.
+Check out our wildlife themed gifts!

-4. Plan your food.
-Make a sensible list of what you need and stick to it to reduce food waste.
-And compost any waste you do have.
+4. Plan your food – Make a sensible list of what you need and stick to it to reduce food waste.
+Compost any waste you do have.

-6. Make sure you take reusable bags Christmas gift and food shopping so you don’t need to buy any.
+6. Reusable bags – Make sure you pack enough reusable bags when you’re out shopping so you don’t need to buy any.

-7. Buy people experiences rather than physical items.
-Giving the gift of memories or even a charity donation is often more welcomed than a present.
+7. Buy people experiences rather than physical items – Giving the gift of memories is often more welcomed than a present.

-8. Make your own treats like mince pies so you don’t need to buy them with all the packaging.
+8. Spend an afternoon baking – Make your own treats like mince pies so you don’t need to buy them with all the packaging.

-9. Turn off Christmas tree lights when you’re out or in bed and use solar lights for outdoor decorations if you can.
+9. Save energy – Turn off Christmas tree lights when you’re out or in bed and use solar lights for outdoor decorations if you can.